 My most memorable moment of the excursion occurred as we walked through the Porta Caesarea, a once-monumental gate that led to the heart of ancient Salona.
 Ruts had long before been etched onto the stone road on which we were walking, evoking images of Roman wagons and carts, and the thousands of people who literally left their mark there.
 The sun’s last beams of the day cast a warm glow on the tracks, and the silhouette of a female figure and her dog appeared.
 Slowly, the duo came into focus.
 When I saw the woman’s modern clothes and the dog’s leash, I shifted forward a few millennia, back to the present.

 Salona was settled by the Greeks and Illyrians, but most aggressively developed by the Romans.
 During the reign of Emperor Augustus, Salona became the center of the Roman Empire’s province of Dalmatia.
 Over the course of several centuries, it underwent destruction by the Avars, Slavs, and Venetians.
 In the 6th century, Salona’s inhabitants fled the city, seeking shelter in the retirement Palace of Roman Emperor Diocletian, which today comprises the heart of Split’s Old Town.
 After Salona was abandoned, it fell into further disrepair.
 Even today, it has not been extensively excavated.

 Salona enlivened my exploratory spirit, satisfied my hunger for history, and left me wanting to learn more about the Roman Empire.
 It’s my hope that it will soon be preserved so future generations can savor it, too.

-From the most obscure Ancient Roman sites to those that are already popular with visitors, what destinations do you find remarkable?
+From the most obscure spots to those that are already tourist hot spots, what Ancient Roman sites would you recommend?